Esmir-dev/mongoServer/README.md

 * webpack-cli
 * webpack-node-externals

-We added/installed lodash and mongoose in the previous nodeServer library in dependencies.
+We added/installed lodash and mongoose to the previous nodeServer library in dependencies.